Crossmint/crossmint-sdk/apps/wallets/smart-wallet/next/README.md

 <h3 align="center">Smart Wallets Demo (Nextjs Starter Kit)</h3>

   <p align="center">
   This application demonstrates the use of Abstract Accounts with a built-in passkey authenticator.
-Simply sign in with Google, authorize your passkey, and create your smart wallet in seconds.
+Simply sign in with Google or Crossmint's built-in SSO login, authorize your passkey, and create your smart wallet in seconds.
     <br />
-    <a href="https://github.com/Crossmint/crossmint-sdk"><strong>Explore the docs »</strong></a>
+    <a href="https://docs.crossmint.com/wallets/smart-wallets/quickstart"><strong>Explore the quickstart docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/Crossmint/crossmint-sdk">todo:View Demo</a>
+    <a href="https://www.smarterwallet.dev/">View Demo</a>
     ·
     <a href="https://github.com/Crossmint/crossmint-sdk/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
     ·